SAML metadata: Static metadata configuration

 The term static metadata refers to a metadata file that is configured directly into the SAML application by an administrator.
 In doing so, the administrator becomes responsible for the maintenance of the metadata regardless of how the metadata was obtained in the first place.
 Thus static metadata contributes to the overall static configuration of the SAML application.

 Unfortunately, SAML metadata is inherently non-static as illustrated by the following typical scenario between a SAML identity provider (IdP) and a SAML service provider (SP).
 Suppose an IdP owner obtains SAML metadata from an SP partner.
 Perhaps the SP metadata is transmitted to the IdP owner via email, or maybe the IdP owner logs into a protected web app and downloads the SP metadata via a browser.
-Regardless of how the metadata is obtained, the end result is the same: The IdP owner configures the SP metadata directly into the IdP software.
+Regardless of how the metadata is obtained, the result is the same: the IdP owner configures the SP metadata directly into the IdP software.

 Now suppose the SP metadata contains a public encryption key.
 Presumably, the corresponding private decryption key is configured into the SP software.
 If the private decryption key is compromised (or otherwise needs to be replaced), the public encryption key in the SP metadata is no longer trustworthy and must be replaced as well.

 Since the SP metadata is statically configured in the IdP software, only the IdP owner can replace the public encryption key in the SP metadata.
 In this sense, the IdP owner is responsible for the SP metadata.
 This mismatch leads to interoperability issues.

 The same is true on the SP side.
 By statically configuring IdP metadata into the SP software, the SP owner implicitly accepts the responsibility to maintain the IdP metadata when something changes.
 Since an IdP (or SP) typically has many partners, static metadata configuration clearly does not scale, and moreover, change management associated with static metadata is difficult at best.